Skip to main content

 " I was fearing for poor Badshah Khan."
 His words made her frown again.

 "He has no idea he is thinking of kidnapping Baijilal."
-She smirked at it and added seriously " Don't show yourself unless absolutely necessary, any action from you will be action from Mewar and Ranaji doesn't know."
+She smirked at it and added seriously, " Don't show yourself unless absolutely necessary; any action from you will be action from Mewar, and Ranaji doesn't know."

 "Please specify absolutely necessary Ajab."
-He was in a mood to pull her leg now. " Is it when Baijilal shouts Sakhaveer's help??"
+He was in a mood to pull her leg now. " Is it when Baijilal shouts for Sakhaveer's help??"

 "That was once."
-She pointed her finger at him narrowing her eyes.
+She pointed her finger at him, narrowing her eyes.

 "Twice."
 He tried to recollect, "No Thrice!!"
 He chuckled.